NSGC Online Education Center

 3. Recognize the importance of clinical, financial, and operational metrics in developing a sustainable oncology genetics program

-The National Society of Genetic Counselors (NSGC) has authorized National Society of Genetic Counselors (NSGC) to offer up to 1 Category 1 contact hours for Making the Case: A Business Toolkit for Expanding Genetic Counseling in Oncology.
-The American Board of Genetic Counseling (ABGC) will accept CEUs earned at this program for the purposes of genetic counselor certification and recertification.
+The National Society of Genetic Counselors (NSGC) has authorized the National Society of Genetic Counselors (NSGC) to offer up to 0.1 CEUs or 1 Category 1 contact hour for the activity, Making the Case: A Business Toolkit for Expanding Genetic Counseling in Oncology.
+The American Board of Genetic Counseling (ABGC) will accept CEUs earned by participating in this program for the purposes of genetic counselor recertification.

 Successful Completion: